For training providers – Smart and Skilled

 - people who are experiencing or have experienced domestic and family violence and their dependants.

-- Fee concessions are also available to students receiving Commonwealth Government benefits and the dependants of benefit recipients.
-See Disadvantaged students and Subsidised training for Aboriginal and Torres Strait Islander people
+- fee concessions for students receiving Commonwealth Government benefits and the dependants of benefit recipients.
+Visit Disadvantaged students and Subsidised training for Aboriginal and Torres Strait Islander people for more information.

-Fee-free foundation skills courses area available for people who want help with language, literacy or numeracy skills.
-See Foundation Skills and NSW Skills List.
+- fee-free foundation skills courses for people who want help with language, literacy or numeracy skills.
+Visit Foundation Skills, Community College providers and the NSW Skills List.

-Training providers are compensated through a top up to the subsidy, called a loading, for the typical additional costs associated with providing training to specific categories of disadvantaged students.
-See Loadings for details.
+Training providers are compensated through a top-up to the subsidy, called a loading, for the typical additional costs associated with providing training to specific categories of students experiencing disadvantage.

 Essentials for training providers